tagazok/my-workshops/static-web-apps/tutorial.md

 ## Solution

 You can download the complete code with the features to add and update a task <a href="https://github.com/tagazok/my-workshops/raw/master/static-web-apps/data/swa-workshop-final.zip" target="_blank">here</a>

+## Credits

+This workshop was created by <a href="" target="_blank">Olivier Leplus</a>

+Thanks to Maud Levy, Simon Waight, Christophe Harrison, Sylvain Pontoreau

+Bruce Lane